Host & Moderators

 Stephanie Ruhle

-Stephanie Ruhle is the host of MSNBC’s The 11th Hour with Stephanie Ruhle and appears across all NBC News and MSNBC platforms as NBC News’ senior business analyst, including NBC Nightly News with Lester Holt, TODAY, NBCNews.com, and TODAY.com’s On The Money with Stephanie Ruhle.
+Stephanie Ruhle is the host of MS NOW’s The 11th Hour with Stephanie Ruhle and serves as the network’s senior business analyst, appearing across all MS NOW platforms.
 Ruhle is known for her business acumen, hard-hitting style, original reporting, and for bringing humanity to her news coverage.

 Participants